 This isn’t some scammy invention company.
 You’re not going to throw thousands into oblivion without seeing a return nor will I play the game of getting you to a certain point then giving you a “bon voyage” pat-on-the-ass wondering what to do next.
-I guide this agency with a team of designers and assistants behind me.
+I guide this agency with a small but mighty team of designers and assistants behind me.

 Some small, some costly.
 Mistakes I can’t take back, but I can show others how to avoid.
 Others with unique ideas, just like yours.
 And if you’re reading this, I’m betting you need some help.
 If there’s anything that I’ve learned in business, it’s never to do it alone whether it’s creating, making, or marketing your idea.
 But don’t take my word for it, here’s what others have said…

 “Aisha is highly motivated and intelligent worker.
 She is always coming up with cost effective and efficient ways to utilize our work resources.
 Her design skills are superb.”